sandeshprajapati/keycloak_docker/README.md

 - open the cmd and run the following commnad in terminal
 - docker run -p 8080:8080 -e KEYCLOAK_ADMIN=admin -e KEYCLOAK_ADMIN_PASSWORD=admin quay.io/keycloak/keycloak:25.0.1 start-dev
 - Here KEYCLOAK_ADMIN and KEYCLOAK_ADMIN_PASSWORD you can take as your wish
+- To more details of keyclock go to this link - https://www.keycloak.org/getting-started/getting-started-docker